 Plaster by Orciani

-German Schmear on a coastal southern residence: lime mortar across brick that still reads through
+German Schmear: lime mortar across brick that still reads through

 The finish in plain language